Stratification theorems for exponential sums in families: Algebraic uniformity: general strategy

 \section{Algebraic uniformity: general strategy}

 This section is devoted to the description of the general strategy behind the various uniformity theorems.
 We note that the use of such tools as the derived category of constructible $\ell$-adic sheaves, and its formalism, are genuinely unavoidable here, due to the essential need to work with higher-dimensional trace functions.
-We refer analytic number theorists who are yet unfamiliar with this theory to the accessible intuitive discussion by Forey, Fresán and Kowalski~\cite[App.\,E]{ffk}.
-With the authors' kind permission, we have also included this Appendix as an Appendix to the present paper (in a slightly modified form).
+We refer analytic number theorists who are yet unfamiliar with this theory to the accessible intuitive discussion by Forey, Fresán and Kowalski found in the Appendix, which is reproduced (with the kind permission of the authors) from~\cite[App.\,E]{ffk} with minor changes.

 We also note that, as is often the case in applications of $\ell$-adic machinery to exponential sums, there is an interplay between concrete computations with trace functions and exponential sums, and their interpretations in terms of sheaf theory.
 We will usually present the argument using the former, before establishing the algebraic incarnation.